OrchidForever/itec5025/Assignment 04/README.md

 ## NEW Bugs

-- Emoji is unhappy. it always says none.
+- ~~Emoji is unhappy. it always says none.~~ Fixed when doing code review with Github Copilot
 - Translations are not always right.
 May need to add spaces to ensure the translation comes out better.
 - MAN there is no space between my input and the printed text.
 Looks bad man.
-- Exiting now causes issues.
+- Exiting now causes issues (ctrl + c).
 Has to do with async/await
+- Refactor the choices to more readable functions.
+They getting long